Sortomate

 No due dates.
 Urgency windows.

 Most of your real work has no due date.
 Meetings have times and flights have dates, but “renew the passport” has neither.
 A tool that makes you invent a deadline hands you a wall of red you learn to ignore.
 Sortomate makes a different bet: score what you know, let the math sort, and trust the top of the list.
+It answers what do I do next, never who should do what: no assignees, no handoffs, just your own next action.

 Every task gets three numbers, for importance, urgency and effort.
 One open formula folds them into a score: